Skip to content

 £300 (usually covered by Chambers)

-Accommodation and meals included, together with an address from a Judicial guest of honour.
+Accommodation and meals included, together with an address from the Leader of the Circuit member of the Judiciary.